 The advantages of not drinking alcohol – my top tips

-There are many advantages of not drinking alcohol and to be honest we often don’t see them until we stop drinking.
+The advantages of not drinking alcohol are clear but to be honest we often don’t see them until we stop drinking.
 I am not even talking about “problem drinking” here either.

 In the UK the guidelines are 14 units per week and as one of my former colleagues said after coming back from a doctor’s appointment: